Suryanshu-Lakhotia/Communix/README.md

 ### Purpose

-To help people with disabilities communicate with ease.
-Provide
+To help deaf and mute people communicate with ease.
+Eliminate need to pen down notes in meetings.

 ### Problem